 Buying and selling shares will incur costs.
 We can assist with the purchase of your new shares and the disposal of your existing shares.
 The cost to purchase will be $X and the cost to sell your existing shares will be $X.XX <If you are using an ETF, please indicate the relevant management costs>

 Adjusting your existing investments in this way will change the overall asset allocation of your portfolio.
-As we have increased / decreased the amount of your portfolio which is held in long term growth oriented assets, we would expect a corresponding increase / decrease in the volatility of short term returns, but an overall increase /decrease in performance over the medium to long term.
+As we have increased / decreased the amount of your portfolio which is held in long term growth-oriented assets, we would expect a corresponding increase / decrease in the volatility of short-term returns, but an overall increase /decrease in performance over the medium to long term.

 A more detailed analysis of the changes in your portfolio allocation is attached.